 How to become a proofreader online for beginners?

-If this sounds like just the job you are looking for, here is a beginner’s guide to a FREE proofreading workshop to get you started, so you can use your word skills to make money.
+If you are looking to become a proofreader, here is a beginner’s guide to a FREE proofreading workshop, so you can learn to use your word skills to make money.

 This workshop has been created by a proofreader who has years of experience in the field and over 4,000 students that have been trained by her.